 Here are some ways to establish cold as a part of your lifestyle.

-You could practice cold exposure by taking a cold shower or acquiring a temperature-regulating mattress, a chilly pad, or a bed jet, as a few examples.
+You could practice cold exposure by taking a cold shower or acquiring a temperature-regulating mattress, a chilling pad, or a bed jet, as a few examples.

 Alternatively, you could take a hot shower before turning in because your body temperature needs to drop two or 3° to induce sleep.
 You can employ many strategies, and it can be as simple as turning down your thermostat to 68° (the optimal sleeping temperature) an hour before you go to bed.